ikolokotronis/music-platform-api/README.md

 * Create posts that have a crud functionality
 * Post tracks with an audio file attached, which also have a crud functionality
 * Send messages to other users and have conversations with them
-* View other users accounts/posts/tracks
+* View other user's account/posts/tracks

 ### Built with